PraveenThota3166/blogApplication/README.md

-# blogApplication
+# BlogApplication

-We can write our own blog
-he goal of this project is to create a Blog web application using Node.js, Express.js, and EJS.
-The application will allow users to create and view blog posts.
-Posts will not persist between sessions as no database will be used in this version of the application.
+Welcome to BlogApplication, where you can create and manage your own blog posts.
+This project aims to build a Blog web application using Node.js, Express.js, and EJS.
+The application allows users to create and view blog posts.
+Note that posts will not persist between sessions as no database is used in this version of the application.

-Features
+## Features

-1. Post Creation: Users will be able to create new posts.
+1. **Post Creation:** Users can create new blog posts.

-2. Post Viewing: The home page will allow the user to view all their posts.
+2. **Post Viewing:** The home page displays all the user's blog posts.

-3. Post Update/Delete: Users can edit and delete posts as needed.
+3. **Post Update/Delete:** Users can edit and delete their blog posts as needed.

-Logic for Post Creation: I have used arrays for storing the title and content of the posts.
-After the submit button is clicked i will receive them from body parser and push it into arrays and render it again.
+## Logic

+### Post Creation

+Posts are stored in arrays for titles and content.
+When the submit button is clicked, the data is received through body-parser, added to the arrays, and then rendered again.

+### Post Deletion

-Logic for Delete Post:  I have added an hidden input that will give the index of the post deleted and i will delete it from the array by using splice function and re render it.
+Each post has a hidden input that provides the index of the post to be deleted.
+The post is removed from the array using the splice function, and the page is re-rendered.

+### Post Editing

-Logic for Edit Post: I have added an hidden form initially.
-When the edit button is clicked it will be unhidden.
-After that i will pass the index to be edited and information and render the file again.
+A hidden form is initially available for editing.
+When the edit button is clicked, the form becomes visible.
+The index and updated information are passed, and the page is rendered again.

-Simple but great UI.
+## User Interface

+The application features a simple yet great UI for an enjoyable user experience.